 JOURNAL OF THE SURGICAL HUMANITIES

 One of the initiatives of the Surgical Humanities program is the launch of our new journal - Journal of The Surgical Humanities.
-The journal has both an online and a print presence and will be published 4 times a year.
+The journal has both an online and a print presence and will be published twice a year.
 Submissions to the journal are accepted in two categories:

 - Written Work : poetry, essays and historical vignettes.